 }

-Focus trapping ensures keyboard users can’t Tab outside an open modal.
-This requires:
+Focus trapping prevents keyboard users from tabbing outside an open modal.

 const modalRef = useRef<HTMLDivElement>(null);